One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Conclusions

 We analyzed the stochastic gradient method for the optimization of the one-shot system.
 In more complex situations, gradients might not be available due to the use of black-box solvers or computational limits.
 We will explore the generalization of our work to derivative-free optimization techniques, in particular to Kalman based methods, in order to ensure applicability also in this setting.

+Moreover, we have observed in our numerical experiments that the implementation of ADAM can lead to significant improvement of the performance compared to standard SGD (with increasing penalty parameter).
+It would be very interesting to analyse this behavior from a theoretical perspective.
+In particular, a natural starting point is to analyse the penalized SGD algorithm with additional incorporation of momentum such as Polyak's heavy ball method~\cite{POLYAK19641} or Nesterov's acceleration method~\cite{N2018}.

-The penalty approach, which can be motivated by the Bayesian ansatz \cite{GSW2020}, provides an algorithmic framework ensuring the feasibility of the control w.r. to the forward model.
+The penalty approach, which can be motivated by the Bayesian ansatz \cite{GSW2020}, provides an algorithmic framework ensuring the feasibility of the control with respect to the forward model.
 The Bayesian viewpoint will guide further work to adaptively learn the penalty function and incorporate model error.